lele1001/ProjectTIW_RIA/README.md

 # Progetto TIW - versione RIA (A.A.
 2022/2023)

-**ITA** -Il progetto ha come obbiettivo la creazione di un'applicazione web che rispetti le specifiche fornite dal docente.
+**ITA** - Il progetto ha come obbiettivo la creazione di un'applicazione web che rispetti le specifiche fornite dal docente.
 Questo progetto, insieme alla sua versione HTML, è valido come prova d'esame per il corso **"Tecnologie Informatiche per il Web"** del percorso di laurea in **Ingegneria Informatica** del Politecnico di Milano.

-**EN** -The aim of the project is the development of a web application that satisfies the given specifications.
+**EN** - The aim of the project is the development of a web application that satisfies the given specifications.
 This project, together with its HTML version, is valid as final exam for the **"Tecnologie Informatiche per il Web"** course of **Computer Science Engineering** at Politecnico di Milano.

 **Teacher**: Piero Fraternali